 The expanded unit now consisted of a regimental headquarters, a light tank squadron, a reconnaisance squadron, a support squadron, a headquarters squadron and a REME light aid detachment with signals and medical elements.
 The regiment also had a 'Harbour Party' which comprised one officer and fifteen men who were trained parachutists.
 Their role was to jump with the leading pathfinder units, reconnoitre and secure the area to which the regiment would later deploy by glider.

 When the invasion of North West Europe finally arrived, the Armoured Recce Regiment was intended to be at the forefront of the early landings.
 On D-Day 6 June 1944, the 'Harbour Party' flew in with the advance 22nd Independent Pathfinders Parachute Coy to secure the regimental landing ground.
-Unfortunately this Harbour Party lost their officer and and the four other ranks in his stick, when their plan flew off course and was brought down by flak.
+Unfortunately this Harbour Party lost their officer and and the four other ranks in his stick, when their plane flew off course and was brought down by flak.
 During the main second lift, 20 light tanks, carriers and vehicles were flown after takeoff from RAF Tarrant Rushton onboard 30 Hamilcars, while others were flown by Horsa from RAF Brize Norton.
 Several tanks were lost after crash landings and others were disabled when parachute canopies and rigging were caught and wrapped round their tracks (which had to be burnt off).